rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 Actual training took the Debug trained model weights for further training with entire dataset of 400K images.

-Actual training is setup for 10 epochs, but the colab runtime got over within 4 epochs( within this 4 epoch itself we got some good results.
+Actual training is setup for 10 epochs, but the colab runtime got over within 4 epochs( within this 4 epoch itself we got some good results with more than 93% depth accuracy.
 So there is no need of run it again)

 Batch size of 40 is used.